demisto/content/Packs/EDL/Integrations/EDL/README.md

 ### Access EDLs on Cortex XSOAR 8 and Cortex XSIAM
+EDLs running on the server in Cortex XSOAR 8 require basic authentication.
+EDLs running on engines do not require basic authentication, but it is recommended.
+For more information on using certificates for authentication with EDLs in Cortex XSOAR 8 OPP, see [HTTPS with a signed certificate](https://docs-cortex.paloaltonetworks.com/r/Cortex-XSOAR/8.7/Cortex-XSOAR-On-prem-Documentation/HTTPS-with-a-signed-certificate).

+**Note:**
+For Cortex XSOAR 8 OPP, you need to add the following DNS records:
+- ext-FQDN - The Cortex XSOAR DNS name mapped to the external IP address.
+For example, `ext-xsoar.mycompany.com`.
+- API-FQDN - The Cortex XSOAR DNS name mapped to the API IP address.
+For example, `api-xsoar.mycompany.com`.

 For Cortex XSOAR 8 and Cortex XSIAM, you can only access the Export Indicators Service using a third-party tool such as cURL.
 - On a tenant, use https://ext-<cortex-xsoar-address\>/xsoar/instance/execute/\<instance-name\>